threefoldfoundation/www_threefold_io/content/page/support/productData/farming_faq/farming_faq.md

 link: https://threefold.io/farming/faq
 ---

-Find all the information you need to understand what is ThreeFold Farming and how to set up your farm.
+Find all the information you need in order to understand what ThreeFold Farming is and how to set up your farm.